Crete Sea Kayaking Adventures

 While Crete’s northern coastline and developed beaches attract sun-loving tourists, it’s Crete’s southern coastline, dominated by craggy cliffs, sea caves, isolated coves and hidden beaches, that offers the best getaway for nature and adventure lovers.
-While some parts of the rugged southern coast are accessed by windy roads, the area’s best and most beautiful beaches like Sweetwater and Marmara are only accessed by boat, natural gorges or long hikes along the E4 foot path, Europe’s long distance trail system.
+While some parts of the rugged southern coast are accessed by winding roads, the area’s best and most beautiful beaches like Sweetwater and Marmara are only accessed by boat, natural gorges or long hikes along the E4 foot path, Europe’s long distance trail system.

 At Sweetwater Beach, you’ll find a pebbly beach and turquoise waters, a small cave and maybe even a goat or two high above on the dramatic cliffs.
 Marmara, meaning marbles, near Aradena Gorge is another off-the-beaten-path bay with a colorful beach of pebbly “marbles” and windblown cliffs perfect for cliff jumping.
 The southern coast of Crete also fascinates paddlers with its many sea caves, including several dramatic examples near Red Beach, which can be explored by the adventurous.